yoichio/public-documents/multiranges.md

 # Minimal multi ranges explained

-Chrome implements user selection as one [Range](https://www.w3.org/TR/dom/#range), which represents a range on a document.
+Chrome implements user selection as one [Range](https://www.w3.org/TR/dom/#range), which represents a range on a document like ```{nodeA, 5, nodeB, 3}```.
 However, there are cases where user want to select contents which can not be represented with one Range.
 Chrome wants to offer such selection for user and/or web author balancing between capability and stability.
-It is opt-in, StaticRange and &#x1F34E; a few execCommands.
+I propose multi range functionality, which is opt-in, made from StaticRange and accepts a few execCommands.

 ## Cases we need multiple ranges
 ### Ctrl-click